forgek153/Portfolio/SQL/RFM Analysis/README.md

 # :mag_right: RFM Analysis

-Welcome, this page will be about using SQL to create a quick RFM analysis!
+This project demonstrates the application of RFM analysis using SQL on a retail dataset in BigQuery.
+It focuses on segmenting customers into Bronze, Silver, and Gold categories based on their purchasing patterns (Recency, Frequency, Monetary Value), enabling targeted marketing strategies and enhanced customer engagement and retention.
+The process involves data cleaning, calculation of RFM metrics, and categorization of customers into segments to inform actionable marketing insights.

+The dataset used can be found [here](https://archive.ics.uci.edu/dataset/352/online+retail)

+DB Used: BigQuery

 RFM analysis is a marketing technique used to quantitatively rank and group customers based on their purchasing patterns.
 The acronym RFM stands for Recency, Frequency, and Monetary value, each of which is a key customer behavior metric.
 By segmenting customers in this manner, businesses can create more personalized, effective marketing strategies and improve customer engagement and retention.

-The dataset used can be found [here](https://archive.ics.uci.edu/dataset/352/online+retail)

-DB Used: BigQuery

 ***